 Testers found only one unacceptable, a minimalist rack that looks like a piece of modern art; it sits flat on the counter and is lined with plastic ridges that start small at the front and get progressively taller, like stadium seating.
 But only three or so made usable slots; the others were too short to support anything and created a precarious slanted surface for other dishes.

 The rest all worked well.
-Even the basic basket model has admirable capacity and, at $18.37, an unbeatable price.
+Even the basic basket model has admirable capacity and, at about $20, an unbeatable price.
 But two of the innovative racks solved lingering problems.
 One we deemed the best rack for small spaces.
 It was too small for pots and pans but fit all the plates, glasses, and plastic storage containers.
 It has two expandable arms that pull out to suspend it over a sink while in use, so it doesn’t require any counter space; you can either load it on the counter and move it to the sink, or start with it over the sink if you have a wider sink or double basins.
 It folds flat for easy storage and the whole thing can go in the dishwasher.
 It’s great for small spaces, or households that don’t always want a dish rack on the counter.

 The second rack testers singled out was the most deluxe option for countertop use.
 It fit bulky pots and pans and has nice features like a wineglass holder that suspends up to four glasses upside down so they dry spot-free, as well as a bamboo knife block that keeps blades safely tucked away.
 It’s made of attractive, fingerprint-proof stainless steel and is raised up on feet so the counter stays dry.
 A draining spout efficiently whisks water away and swivels, so you can position the rack the long or short way.
 Whether your dish drying needs are large or small, these two innovative racks offer smart solutions.